sop/wslscript/README.md

 This executable is used to invoke WSL, so don't move the file afterwards.

 Run `wslscript.exe` to open a setup GUI.
-Enter the extension and click Register -button to add filetype association into Windows registry.
+Enter the extension and click _Register_ button to add filetype association into Windows registry.

 After registration, `.sh` files can be executed from explorer by double clicking.